gw-ece1120-s2016/lab04/README.md

 Explain how your method works in a detailed comment.

-If the input is negative you should return a `NaN` (meaning not-a-number).
+If the input is negative you should return a `NAN` (meaning not-a-number).
 You can load definition of this symbol by adding `#include <math.h>` to the top of your program.